eosio-ecosystem/eosio-ecosystem-resources/README.md

 This is a curated list of resources and projects that are aiming multiple EOSIO-based blockchains and are applicable to any EOSIO blockchain.

+## Funding

+* [eos VC](https://vc.eos.io/) invests in large-scale projects that utilize EOSIO technology.
+Also their new Grants program allocates one-time $50,000 donations to selected projects and startups.

+* [Telos WPS](https://medium.com/telos-foundation/telos-user-guide-understanding-worker-proposals-ef5df8ee2a17) sponsors a variety of projects, with primary target of promoting Telos blockchain and increasing its service.

 ## User tools